aidantwoods/swift-paseto/README.md

 where `version` is either `.v1` or `.v2`, and `purpose` is either `.Public` (a signed blob) or `.Local` (an encrypted blob).

-As `Version` and `Purpose` are enums, it is reccomended that you use an explicitly exhaustive (i.e. no default) switch-case construct to select different code paths.
+As `Version` and `Purpose` are enums, it is recommended that you use an explicitly exhaustive (i.e. no default) switch-case construct to select different code paths.
 Making this explicitly exhaustive ensures that if, say additional versions are added then the Swift compiler will inform you when you